ShadowTheHedgehogHacking/ShdTH-Reloaded/README.md

 Player Actions
 - Shadow is generally faster and more responsive.
-- You can hold L to always perform a Jump Dash instead of a Homing Attack.
+- Hold L to always perform a Jump Dash instead of a Homing Attack.
 This is useful if you don't want to target enemies while platforming.
 - You can toggle between Original and Reloaded melee weapon styles with the Z button.
-In Reloaded style, hold B to activate the weapon's hitbox, and hold L to perform rapid swings while running.
+In Reloaded style, hold B to activate the weapon's hitbox, and hold B+L to perform rapid swings while running.
+You can also lock-in the weapon's hitbox by sliding while holding B.
-- You can now go faster or slower than normal while riding the cyberspace circuits by pressing the A and B buttons.
+- Go faster or slow down while riding the cyberspace circuits by pressing the A and B buttons.
+- Shadow can now slide out of a spindash, homing attack, and jump dash.
+- Sliding duration is player controlled.
+Hold X to slide as long as you want.
+- You can tap A to make cars and motorcycles accelerate much faster and maintain a higher top speed.

 Unused Content
 - An inaccessible area in Lost Impact is now reachable.
 - Some unused dialogue was restored/added where appropriate.
 - “E.G.G.M.A.N.
 (Doc Robeatnix Mix)” was added to Lava Shelter's Egg Dealer fight.
 This was normally only played briefly during a cutscene.
-- "Who I Am", a planned track, was added to GUN Fortress, Hero and Final Haunt, Dark endings.
+- "Who I Am", a planned track, was added to GUN Fortress Hero and Final Haunt Dark endings.
 - "Broken", a planned track, was added to Black Comet's endings.
 (Black Comet normally reused a GUN Fortress ending track.)

 Visuals